Last Updated on

 The pressure from a stovetop is not going to extract the beans to the same degree as a professional setup yet the cup contains much of the flavorful oils, though it is not so full-bodied, and as a result isn’t the same product as true espresso.

-What’s missing in the stovetop version is the crema.
+What’s missing in the stovetop version of espresso is the crema.

 The crema is a characteristic of espresso that just can’t be gained from lower pressure brewing too, although there are people who swear they can brew in such a way to achieve it with manual machines, to get an authentic crema you need authentic espresso.